Santhosh-Umapathi/pharma-library/README.md

 ### 3. Featured & Trending Assets

 - List of all assets that are featured and trending
+- Tap to explore details of the asset

 ### 4. More Assets